 B2B sales can be a complex experience because you know all too well that there are multiple stakeholders involved.
-This would mean that engaging them for a potential business transaction will be subjecting yourself to a lengthy waiting game.
+This would mean that engaging them for a potential business transaction will be subjecting you to a lengthy waiting game.
 Decision-making, you can imagine, will not be easy.

 2. You can make a sound assessment of their decision-making process.

-Taking the initiative to reach out to the stakeholders allows you to more or less assess who are the decision makers, the business sponsors, the economic buyers, the influencers, and the technical buyers.
+Taking the initiative to reach out to the stakeholders allows you to more or less assess who are the decision-makers, the business sponsors, the economic buyers, the influencers, and the technical buyers.

 This move will also allow you to identify who among them are aggressive, laid back, agreeable, easy to work with, difficult to convince, and skeptical.
-You can make sound improvements on your gameplay when you have a grasp of how these stakeholders operate.
+You can make sound improvements to your gameplay when you have a grasp of how these stakeholders operate.

 3. You get to connect with everyone.

 Making the connection always matters.
-Whether you decide to build a relationship with one, two or all of them eventually, it also helps to have a network in the B2B industry.
+Whether you decide to build a relationship with one, two, or all of them eventually, it also helps to have a network in the B2B industry.
 You can never tell who will come in handy for your business in the future.